edwardcapriolo/darkwing/README.md

 Motivation
 -------
-When developing features for a highly utilized system it is not a good idea to release a new feature to all users at once.
-That could result in poor performance, unexpected bugs, or random experiences for users.
-Darkwing provides a framework for feature flags to be used across applications to segment users.
+When developing features for a highly utilized system it is not a good plan to release a new feature to all users at once.
+The new feature could result in poor performance, unexpected bugs, or a poor experience for users.
+Darkwing provides a framework for feature flags to role out features in a controlable manner.

 See https://www.facebook.com/notes/facebook-engineering/hammering-usernames/96390263919/ for more information and practical use cases.